One unit of credit equals four semester hours.

 POL 240 Law and Politics

 This course introduces students to the law as part of the systematic study of social and behavioral phenomena.
-The course introduces students to current systems, practices, and theories of American public law.
-Fall Term, odd-numbered years.
+The course introduces students to current systems, practices and theories of American public law.

 POL 300 Urban Politics

-This course is a comparative study of the political institutions, processes and policy outcomes across European states and the European Union from post-WWII to the present.
+This course is a comparative study of the political institutions, processes and policy outcomes across European states and the European Union from post– World War II to the present.
 Topics examined include executive, legislative and judicial structures; provincial government; political culture; political socialization; citizen participation and interest groups; parties and elections; and economic and foreign policy.